-We are currently preparing the 2018 Annual Report for the Jackson Hydroelectric Project Terrestrial Resources Mitigation Plan (TRMP).
-Included will be a summary of activities completed from 2016 through 2018, and activities planned for 2019 for the TRMP, Noxious Weed Management Plan (NWMP), and Marbled Murrelet Habitat Protection Plan (MMHPP).
-These plans can be found on the PUD's web site at http://www.snopud.com/PowerSupply/hydro/jhprelicense/jhprdocrel/mgmtplans.ashx?p=1891
+We are currently preparing the 2019 Annual Report for the Jackson Hydroelectric Project Terrestrial Resources Mitigation Plan (TRMP).
+Included will be a summary of activities completed from 2016 through 2019, and activities planned for 2020 for the TRMP, Noxious Weed Management Plan (NWMP), and Marbled Murrelet Habitat Protection Plan (MMHPP).
+These plans can be found on the PUD's web site at

 Implementation activities conducted on the Lost Lake, Project Facility Lands, Spada Lake, and Williamson Creek Tracts are included in this report.
-This is the eighth annual report under our 2011 Jackson Project license.
+This is the ninth annual report under our 2011 Jackson Project license.
 The summary report will not be sent to FERC this year.
-You should receive the report on or about March 14, with 30 days for review.
-We would be happy to meet to discuss our activities and provide an on-site visit if desired.
-The period of March 25 - 29 is available for a meeting/field visit.
+You should receive the report on or about March 12, with 30 days for review.

+I would be happy to meet to discuss our activities and provide an on-site visit if desired, but would suggest delaying any visit until summer, due to winter storm damage to roads.
 This meeting is optional, at your request, and we have not identified any problems or issues that we feel merit discussion.
 The meeting would be held at the PUD's Everett office, unless a field visit is requested, in which case we would meet at the Jackson powerhouse prior to the site visit.
+Feel free to contact me at any time if you would like to attend a meeting, and whether you prefer a field visit as well.